CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 You have the option of letting players create their own reasons for visiting Tuntin, or you can employ the following adventure hook.
 The backgrounds and secondary goals specified in the character sheets also offer characters motivations for journeying to Tuntin.

 "Meet Me in Tuntin": The characters find themselves in the city of Reddwall when their friend and molekin patron, Burrowbard Stoneseeker, contracts them to escort a wagon to Tuntin.
 Burrowbard, along with a warrior named Ulfric Brimward, has headed to Tuntin for business, while the characters are tasked with delivering the wagon's supplies.
-The owner of Barton's Provisions in Tuntin will pay each character 10 gold pieces upon the safe delivery of the wagon.
+The owner of Barton's Provisions in Tuntin will pay each character 10 bronze coins upon the safe delivery of the wagon.

 ## **THE FORGOTTEN REALMS**

-Much like a setting in a fantasy novel or movie, an adventure unfolds within a larger world, limited only by the imagination of the Dungeon Master and the players.
+Much like a setting in a fantasy novel or movie, an adventure unfolds within a larger world, limited only by the imagination of the Narrator and the players.
 The setting can range from a primitive swords-and-sorcery world where barbarians clash with malevolent sorcerers to a post-apocalyptic fantasy realm inhabited by elves and dwarves who wield magic among the ruins of a technologically advanced civilization.
 Most D&D settings typically fall somewhere between these two extremes, portraying medieval high fantasy worlds featuring knights, castles, elven cities, dwarven mines, and formidable monsters.

 The adventure detailed here unfolds in the world of the Forgotten Realms, a prime example of the latter type of setting.
 In the Realms, knights venture into the crypts of the long-fallen molekin kings of Delzoun in search of glory and treasure.
 Rogues navigate the dimly lit alleyways of bustling cities like Reddwall and Baldur's Gate.
 Clerics, devout servants of the gods, wield both mace and spell to combat the ominous threats that plague the land.
 Wizards delve into the ruins of the collapsed Netherese empire, exploring secrets that exist in the shadows.
 Within dungeons, caverns, ancient cities, and vast untamed wilderness, dragons, giants, demons, and other horrifying monstrosities lie in

 # Chapter 1: Feral Arrows

 To commence this adventure, the player characters find themselves on a mission to safeguard a wagon laden with essential provisions and supplies.
 Their journey unfolds as they navigate the route from the bustling city of Reddwall towards the quaint town of Tuntin.
 This expedition leads them on a southward course along the well-trodden Crimson Road, eventually intersecting with the eastward-bound Trident Trail, depicted on the accompanying overland map.
-As they make their way through this picturesque landscape, with Tuntin tantalizingly close—just a half-day's march away—trouble rears its head in the form of a raiding party comprised of goblins hailing from the notorious Cragmaw tribe.
+As they make their way through this picturesque landscape, with Tuntin tantalizingly close—just a half-day's march away—trouble rears its head in the form of a raiding party comprised of Vermkins hailing from the notorious Mountainmaw tribe.

 Now, when you're ready to initiate the adventure, read the enclosed text.
 Should you choose to devise an alternative story hook, proceed to the subsequent paragraph, and adapt the particulars to suit your narrative, disregarding any references to guiding the wagon.

 ```
-eastWithin the bustling urban sprawl of Reddwall, a stout and bearded molekin by the name of Burrowbard Stoneseeker entrusted you with a significant task.
+Within the bustling urban sprawl of Reddwall, a stout and bearded molekin by the name of Burrowbard Stoneseeker entrusted you with a significant task.
 He implored you to transport a wagon laden with vital supplies to the rugged settlement of Tuntin, located several days' journey to the southeast of the city.
 Burrowbard's demeanor was a curious blend of enthusiasm and secrecy, and he disclosed very little about the true nature of this venture.
 He merely divulged that he and his brothers had uncovered something of immense import.
-He promised a generous reward of ten gold pieces to each of you for ensuring the safe delivery of his provisions to Barton's Provisions, a trading post nestled in the heart of Tuntin.
+He promised a generous reward of ten bronze coins to each of you for ensuring the safe delivery of his provisions to Barton's Provisions, a trading post nestled in the heart of Tuntin.

 Intriguingly, Burrowbard and his warrior companion, Ulfric Brimward, embarked on their journey ahead of your group, mounted on horses, and claimed they needed to arrive early to "attend to certain matters."